 DOVES AND PIGEONS

-In Alberta, doves are represented by two species.
+In the Province of Alberta, doves are represented by three species.
 Doves and pigeons are entirely vegetarian at all times of the year.
 They have a weak straight bill adapted to pick seeds and grains and swallow them whole.
 They are unable to crush seeds as finches and sparrows do.
 Some may take small berries.

 Eurasian Collared-Dove